beotavalo/PyhtonApps/README.md

 # PyhtonApps
-A collection of python aplications used  for teaching purposes
+A collection of Python aplications used  for teaching purposes
+1. A calculator using Tkinter GUI